What Type of Home?

-- Ask your sales professional if the Home Protection Plan offered by the members of RE/MAX Associates is available in your area.
+- Ask your sales professional if the Home Protection Plan offered by your agent is available in your area.
 This warranty protects you in case of major mechanical system failure and problems with some appliances.

 - Decide which imperfections you can live with and repairs you may be able to make yourself.
 You may also be able to finance some repairs in your mortgage.